cncf/cloudnativetv/README.md

 ## Communicating with Us

-Anyone is welcome to join our open discussions of SIG <T>
-projects and share news related to the group's mission and charter.
+Anyone is welcome to join our open discussions of shows and share news related to CloudNative.tv

 - No mailing list yet
 - No Slack channel yet
 - [File an Issue](https://github.com/cncf/cloudnativetv)
+- Email: twitch@cncf.io

 ## Members